stonepros/stone/doc/rbd/iscsi-requirements.rst

     of the RBD images mapped and can grow to be large.
 Plan memory requirements accordingly based on the number RBD images to be mapped.

-There are no specific iSCSI gateway options for the Ceph Monitors or OSDs, but it is important to lower the default heartbeat interval for detecting down OSDs to reduce the possibility of initiator timeouts.
+There are no specific iSCSI gateway options for the Stone Monitors or OSDs, but it is important to lower the default heartbeat interval for detecting down OSDs to reduce the possibility of initiator timeouts.
 The following configuration options are suggested::